dotnet/wcf/release-notes/WCF-Web-Service-Reference-notes.md

 ﻿# WCF Web Service Reference Provider - Release Notes

-WCF Web Service Reference connected services provider is now part of Visual Studio 2017.
+WCF Web Service Reference connected services provider is now part of Visual Studio since Visual Studio 2017.
 Instructions can be found in the [usage guide](https://go.microsoft.com/fwlink/?linkid=858814) document.
 Please [let us know](https://developercommunity.visualstudio.com) if you run into any issues or have any feedback.

 ## Release History